Shiriow/EOUBP/README.md

 Raging Edge has same mods as vanilla Boomerang Axe, and is now Cut+Volt 200% speed, and debuffs evasion <br />
 Power Crush no longer pierces; is slower and deals more damage <br />
 Double Strike is now Triple Strike, chance of 2 or 3 normal attacks (EO4 Sword Dance) <br />
-Axe Mastery is now SwitchAxe Mastery, increases Sword and Axe damage <br />
+Sword Mastery is now SwitchAxe Mastery, increases Sword and Axe damage <br />
-Sword Mastery has been replaced by Bushi Prof <br />
+Axe Mastery has been replaced by EO4 Bushi Prof <br />
 Def Up has been replaced by EO4 Guard Mastery <br />
 Savage Cry now 200% speed <br />
 Recover now ally target <br />